Applications for the 2019 Fellowship are now open.

 Are you an ARVO Member-in-Training (MIT) that wants to improve your communication skills?
 Do you know an MIT with a knack for communicating their science?
 Are you an MIT who loves talking about vision research to whoever will listen?

-The ARVO Science Communication Training Fellowship (SciCommTF) trains MITs to become more effective communicators of vision research to all audiences.
-The one-year program will accept 20 MIT members -- 10 from the U.S. and 10 from outside the U.S.
+The ARVO Science Communication Training Fellowship (SciCommTF) trains young scientists to become more effective communicators of vision research to all audiences.
+The one-year program accepts 20 ARVO MIT members – 10 from the U.S. and 10 from outside the U.S.

-- developing and implementing one advocacy or outreach activity at their institution (see sidebar)
+- Developing and implementing one science communications or advocacy/outreach activity at their home institution (see sidebar)

 Upon completing the program, participants will earn a point toward achieving Fellow of ARVO (FARVO) status and be invited to present as a trainer for next year's class.

-Applications for the next class will open in December 2018.
+Applications for the next class will be open from Jan.
+10 – Feb.
+8, 2019.
+Applicants must provide: